 If you're starting keto, the grocery store can feel confusing fast.
 What's low-carb?
 What has hidden sugar?
 What should you avoid?

 This guide keeps it simple.
 No fake foods or expensive products.
 Just real ingredients that fit keto.
+It pairs with all of our keto meal plans, so use it alongside the Beginner Meal Plan, 7-Day Plan, or 30-Day Challenge.

-How This List Works
+How This Keto Shopping List Works

 • Focuses on whole, unprocessed foods